11 Easy Songs to Learn Spanish Grammar and Vocabulary (While Having Tons of Fun)

 “Los Meses del Año” (“The Months of the Year”) is intended for children, but it’s also great for adults.

-The song will teach you the months of the year, while the video shows animations to indicate what each month is like.
-The lyrics also appear on the screen so you can connect the written and spoken words.
+The song teaches you the Spanish months of the year, while the video shows animations to indicate what each month is like.
+The lyrics also appear onscreen so you can connect the written and spoken words.

 The soothing tune might even help you achieve a zen-like state—ideal for learning!